sxnumz/quack/README.md

 # About Quack Toolkit

-    Quack Toolkit is a set of a denial of service attack tools.
-Quack includes SMS attack tool,
-    HTTP attack tool and many other attack tools.
+    Quack Toolkit is a set of tools for performing a denial of service attacks.
+Quack includes SMS attack tool, HTTP attack tool and many other attack tools.

 ***